 - We have reviewed our disclaimers on applications forms, to clarify at the point of collection what we need to collect, for which purpose, how we will use it and how we will keep it secure.

 - We are making sure we give you more control over the data you give us, over the way we use this information, and over the way we contact you.
 You can review your preferences and update your personal details at any point by logging into your contact preferences.

 If you would like to find out more about data protection and the GDPR, please see the Information Commissioner’s Office website.
-If you have any specific question about the way the College handles your data, please contact the RCSEd Data Protection Officer, Anthony Oxford, at firstname.lastname@example.org.
+If you have any specific question about the way the College handles your data, please contact the RCSEd Data Protection Officer, Darren Thompson, at firstname.lastname@example.org.